 Dawson Blanck, Associate Director of Baseball

 Dawson has been with the MYAS since 1999 and currently serves as Senior Baseball Director and Gopher State Baseball League Commissioner.
 He has also held the position as Minnesota USSSA State Baseball Director since March of 2006 and is a founding member of Play Ball!
 MN through the Minnesota Twins Community Fund.
 During his tenure at the MYAS, he has helped create a year-round comprehensive baseball program which includes the Gopher State Baseball League (GSBL) and the Gopher State Tournament of Champions.
 The GSBL has grown by nearly 400% and the Gopher State Fall Baseball League has seen an increase of nearly 4,000 participants.
 Blanck graduated from Concordia University, St Paul in 1999 with degrees in Kinesiology and Communications.
 During his time at CSP, he was an all-conference wide receiver/punt returner, twice earning All-UMAC honors and was named team captain his senior season.
 Dawson was also an All-Region NJCAA tennis player at Central Lakes College in Brainerd, MN.
-Dawson coached high school varsity football from 1999-2009 and is currently the Offensive Coordinator at St. Agnes High School.
-His last coaching position was the Offensive Coordinator at St. Bernards School in St. Paul.
-In 2009, the Bulldogs made their first trip to the state tournament in school history.
-He has also officiated high school varsity basketball for Suburban Officials Association since 2001 and had the opportunity to officiate in the MSHSL State Basketball Tournament the past two years.
-Away from the MYAS and his other activities, you can find Dawson enjoying time with his wife, Lori, son Landon and daughter Kylin as well as participating in as many sporting functions and events as time permits.
+Dawson coached high school varsity football from 1999-2009 as well s 2011-present.
+He is currently the Offensive Coordinator at St. Agnes High School.
+He has also officiated high school varsity basketball for Suburban Officials Association since 2001 and had the opportunity to officiate in the MSHSL State Basketball Tournament from 2011-2013.
+Away from the MYAS and his other activities, you can find Dawson enjoying time with his son Landon and his daughter Kylin as well as participating in as many sporting functions and events as time permits.

 Jeremy Innes, Senior Program Director